12foo/apiplexy/README.md

 ### License

 apiplexy is licensed under MIT, with a **special restriction**: you may not sell apiplexy itself as a SaaS service.
-Meaning, you can run your own commercial/paid services behind apiplexy, but you can't sell apiplexy itself as a service to become the next 3scale/Apigee/etc. For details, see the LICENSE file.
+Meaning, you can and should run your own commercial/paid services behind apiplexy, but you can't sell apiplexy itself as a service to become the next 3scale/Apigee/etc. For details, see the LICENSE file.